 Otoliths are collected randomly from Pacific halibut captured by the FISS, with sampling rates adjusted by Individual IPHC Regulatory Area to achieve a similar number of samples from each Area in each year.
-All otoliths collected during FISS activities are read each year by IPHC age-readers.
+All otoliths collected during FISS activities are read by IPHC age-readers, and the ages provided for use in that year's stock assessment.
 Because the FISS catch is sampled randomly at the same rate for all stations within an IPHC Regulatory Area and year, the raw frequency of ages is an unbiased estimate of the aggregate for the Area.
-Age distributions differ between male and female Pacific halibut and among IPHC Regulatory Areas, with older fish primarily males, and with males occurring in much greater numbers in the western IPHC Regulatory Areas (3B-4B, Figure 9).
-Age-14 Pacific halibut, corresponding to the 2005 cohort, were the most abundant coastwide in the 2019 data, although age distributions and sex ratios varied considerably among IPHC Regulatory Areas.
-For IPHC Regulatory Areas 3B, 4A and 4CDE, Pacific halibut from the 2011 and 2012 cohorts (age-7 and age-8 in 2019), represented the largest proportions of female in 2019.
-This is the second observation of these cohorts and confirms that they are stronger than other recent cohorts born from 2006-10.
+Age distributions differ between male and female Pacific halibut and among IPHC Regulatory Areas, with older fish primarily males, and with males occurring in much greater numbers in the western IPHC Regulatory Areas (e.g., 3B, Figure 9).
+Although sampling occurred in only IPHC Regulatory Areas 2B, 2C, 3A and 3B in 2020, the same strong year-classes were observed as in previous surveys: the 2005 cohort at age-15, and the 2011-2012 cohorts at age-8-9.
+The 2005 cohort remained the most numerically abundant in all IPHC Regulatory Areas in 2020.